JIRA applications appear to be experiencing performance issues and is running slowly. This will be particularly noticeable in the following areas:

 This benchmark is of very fast disk with a virus scanner enabled.

-This is a WD Black 3.0GB/s 7.2k RPM drive running 5 JIRA instances during low load (whilst we would not ever recommend to do this, it does highlight the impact of multiple applications running on the same server).
+This is a WD Black 3.0GB/s 7.2k RPM drive running 5 JIRA application instances during low load (whilst we would not ever recommend to do this, it does highlight the impact of multiple applications running on the same server).